comb/maven-android-scala-prototype/README.md

 ### Emulator ###
 - Launch the SDK Manager with `android` and install the "SDK Platform" under Android 2.2 ("Froyo").
 Restart the SDK manager if prompted.
-- Launch SDK Manager with `android` and create an emulator.
+- Launch AVD Manager with `android avd` and create an emulator using the default values and the target "Android 2.2 - API Level 8".
 Start the emulator.

 ## Compile & Run on Attached Device or Running Emulator ##